Krutal0706/Accident-Prediction/docs/project_proposal.md

   Year
     - Dtype - integer
     - Definition - It shows the year of this incident.
-    - Potential Values - This dataset is from 2005-2014.
+    - Potential Values - This dataset is from 2005-2014 so 9 unique values.

 * Which variable/column will be your target/label in your ML model?